HZAI-ZJNU/D3/README.md

 ```

 ## Acknowledgement
 The code in this repository is developed based on the [MMPretrain](https://github.com/open-mmlab/mmpretrain).
-Furthermore, the detection and segmentation tasks involved in this work are implemented based on the [MMDetection](https://github.com/open-mmlab/mmdetection) and [Ultralytics](https://github.com/ultralytics/ultralytics).
+Furthermore, the detection task involved in this work are implemented based on the [MMDetection](https://github.com/open-mmlab/mmdetection) and [Ultralytics](https://github.com/ultralytics/ultralytics).

 ## Cite D3
 If you find this repository useful, please use the following BibTeX entry for citation.